StrangeButUntrue/micropython-ri5/docs/library/sys.rst

 .. data:: argv

    A mutable list of arguments the current program was started with.
+   Generally none for RI5 programs run normally.

 .. data:: byteorder

    The byte order of the system (``"little"`` or ``"big"``).
+   Is little on the RI5

 .. data:: implementation